nasa/fprime/Fw/Tlm/docs/sdd.md

 |Telemetry Packet Descriptor|Chan 1 ID|Chan 1 timestamp|Chan 1 Value|....|Chan N ID|Chan N timestamp|Chan N Value|Left over buffer space|
 |---|---|---|---|---|---|---|----|---|

-To extract telemetry values from a packet, do the following
+To extract telemetry values from a packet, do the following:

 1\.
 Instantiate an instance of the `TlmPacket` class.